dictation-toolbox/Caster/docs/readthedocs/Customize_Caster/Creating_Hooks_and_Events.md

         self.active = active
 ```

-3.  **Create a Hook**.
+3.**Create a Hook**

    Hooks need class name `PrinterHook`, Event type `EventType.ACTIVATION` and a pronunciation`"printer"`

 - Hook can be enabled/disabled while Caster is running.
 The get_pronunciation Is returned as `printer` but the full pronunciation `enable/disable printer hook`.
 The prefix/suffix is added automatically.

 - The required `run` function is where you add your logic to process the event data.

 - Advanced *optional* functionality with  `run_on_enable` and `run_on_disable`.
 These functions only run when a hook is enabled or disabled.
 Useful for when you want to process data differently on enabling or disabling a hook that is separate from  `run` function.

      **Note** `run_on_enable` should not be used If a hook is registered as a default hook in `settings.py.
 The hook will already be enabled on Casters for starts.

 - Hooks can be placed in the Caster User Directory `caster\hooks`.

 ```python
 from castervoice.lib import printer